How To Teach Future Doctors About Pain In The Midst Of The Opioid Crisis

 "I initially was a bit scared and I guess a bit wary coming into this course because of the opioid crisis," says medical student Annie Cho.
 "That seems like that's the only thing that people have been talking about nowadays."

 She wasn't the only one aware of how fraught pain can be right now.
-Student Jenny Franke says she's been shadowing doctors in a clinic, and has already seen new patients come in with pain.
+Student Jenny Franke says she has been shadowing doctors in a clinic and has seen new patients come in with pain.

-"And it seems that the therapy that they are on hasn't been working, and a lot of the time their past primary care providers just keep prescribing the same thing over and over," Franke says.
+"And it seems that the therapy that they are on hasn't been working, and a lot of the time, their past primary care providers just keep prescribing the same thing over and over," Franke says.
 "Sometimes those patients will ask for opioids, and then it turns into kind of an awkward conversation."

-Even though doctors see a lot of pain, medical schools traditionally haven't dedicated much time to teaching future physicians about it, says Shravani Durbhakula, a pain management specialist at Johns Hopkins Hospital and director of the pain course this year.
+Even though doctors see a lot of pain, medical schools traditionally haven't dedicated much time to teaching future physicians about it, says Dr. Shravani Durbhakula, a pain management specialist at Johns Hopkins Hospital and director of the pain course this year.

 "Most medical schools get about nine hours of formalized pain education," says Durbhakula.
 "If I was to think back to my training, it probably is somewhere about that much time."